 - Ceramic Black, Ceramic White, Prism Green, Prism White, Prism Black and Prism Blue

-While rivals like Huawei are pushing fancy colours to draw the eye, Samsung is rather more restrained.
+While rivals like Huawei are pushing fancy colours to draw the eye, Samsung has been rather more restrained on the Galaxy S10.
 The Galaxy S10e gets a vibrant yellow to bring youthful vigour, but here the Galaxy S10's Prism While is probably the most interesting.
 There's depth and lustre to it, reflecting in a pearlescent fashion as you move it around, without the exuberance of many rivals.
 Sometimes it's white, sometimes green, at all times it looks great.

 The run of three cameras on the rear jumps out like the eyes of a Cyberman, reminding us that as camera units grow, they're taking up more real estate on the back of the phone, and begging the question of where it will all stop.
 What's gone, though, is the fingerprint scanner - now sitting under the display - for a cleaner finish overall.

 That fingerprint scanner is of the ultrasonic variety, making it more versatile that optical in-display scanners that we've seen before; it's faster, more reliable and unlocks when you have wet or dirty fingers, making it slightly more advanced than Huawei or OnePlus.